 Good visualizations of data probably light up entirely different synapses in the brain than almost anything else.
 I have long wondered just how truly useful they are, though.
 Over the past few weeks, I've been convinced that online maps in particular are a very important development.

 GoogleMaps is a powerful new tool that people all around the world are utilizing for a wide variety of projects.
 The system is highly functional, integrates data and imagery beautifully and is very nice to look at at the same time.
 It is also very welcoming for people who want to manipulate maps to visualize their data.

 I started CompuMentor in 1987 after spending time on the Well, one of the first online communities.
 I met Howard Rheingold and John Coate there, and a bunch of other really smart people.
 Most importantly, at least from my standpoint, was that the Well seemed to me an inflection point, a new game in town, a "moment".

 It wasn't about the technology.
 For me, it's never about the technology.
 It was about social relations.
 You could talk to people in a different way; there was a different resonance to the conversation and because of that, different resources could be 'liberated' for social change.
 CompuMentor--which was based on the simple idea that we could create a viable structure for high level, in person technology volunteering at nonprofit sites--was an attempt to act on that idea.

 We'd like to invite you all to join us for our second Net Tuesday event in San Francisco!
 It will be held on Tuesday, December 13 at Balazo Gallery (2183 Mission Street @ 18th St. Doors open at 6 pm.

-Ed Batista, Executive Director of Attention Trust, will show everyone how to stand up for their attention rights, while Seth Sternberg will demo the web-based IM app Meebo.
+Ed Batista, Executive Director of Attention Trust, will show you how to stand up for your attention rights, while Seth Sternberg will demo web-based IM app Meebo.